Results 1,381 to 1,400 of 3567

 Thread: What book are you reading?

 Plodding through Terry Pratchets Guards Guards and absolutely loving it.
 Brilliantly witty writing and clever parody of numerous fantasy tropes.
-I have a feeling ill be coming back to discworld after this...Checkout my second Indie Game: Karaski: What Goes Up... - Open-ended, story-driven investigation onboard a damaged Airship; find the saboteur, or risk becoming suspect!
-Deus Ex meets Clue with a bit of Telltale
+I have a feeling ill be coming back to discworld after this...Comrade, Listen!
+The Glorious Commonwealth's first Airship has been compromised!
+Who is the saboteur?
+Who can be saved?
+Uncover what the passengers are hiding and write the grisly conclusion of its final hours in an open-ended, player-driven adventure.
+Dziekujemy! -- Karaski: What Goes Up...

 The Vimes books are glorious.
 Nightwatch is my favourite, I think.
 Rincewind is still pretty awesome too.steam: sketch